-Perhaps even more than the Sacred Heart, today's great Feast represents the instincts embodied in the old English affection for the cult of the Redeemer's Five Wounds.
+Perhaps even more than the Sacred Heart, tomorrow's great Feast represents the instincts embodied in the old English affection for the cult of the Redeemer's Five Wounds.
 Here is Fr Caswall's translation of the Lauds Office Hymn for July 1:

 Hail, wounds! which through eternal years The love of Jesus show; Hail, Wounds! from whence unfailing streams Of grace and mercy flow.